Banner

 Parallel Coordinates: Visual Multidimensional Geometry and Its Applications

-Alfred Inselberg, School of Mathematical Sciences, Tel Aviv University, Israel
+Alfred Inselberg, Tel Aviv University, Israel

 Challenges in the Core of Ontology Support Systems